axgiri/bank.auth/README.md

 # Bank Authentication Service

-**Bank Authentication Service** is one of the microservices in the full-fledged banking application.
+**Regi Authentication Service** is one of the microservices in the full-fledged supply of services application.

 This service provides user registration, login, and JWT-based authentication.
 It is built with Spring Boot and secured using RS256-signed JSON Web Tokens (JWT).
 Kubernetes manifests are included for containerized deployment.